Last Updated on 26 September 2024 by Cycloscope

 The custom frame and fork set start at $2600.

-Most of the information about these bicycle frame manufacturers are taken from their own websites.
-This post doesn’t aim to give opinions but showcase the most complete list possible of custom bicycle builders.
+Most of the information about these bicycle frame manufacturers is taken from their own websites.
+This post doesn’t aim to give opinions but to showcase the most complete list possible of custom bicycle builders.
 If you think we missed someone, please let us know in the comments.

 Done dreaming?
 Check out something more wallet-friendly